-12 Tips for a Healthy Fall | WTOP
+12 tips for a healthy fall | WTOP

-See ya, summer.
-Welcome back, short days, crisp air and colorful leaves.
-Think of the new season as a fresh start to your healthy habits.
-Stow away the swimsuit and dust off the sweaters for…
+As the temperatures drop, think of the new season as a fresh start to your healthy habits.
+Here's how to enjoy your healthiest autumn yet.

 See ya, summer.